-Note: If the ApplicationModeSecurity server parameter is set to Relax, choosing an application is optional.
+Note: Choosing an application is optional.
 To know about detailed behavior when an application is not chosen, refer the ApplicationModeSecurity parameter in the Interstage BPM Server Administration Guide.

 5.1.3 Designing a Process Definition with Start Node, Activity Node and Exit Node